kate-skorija/pizza-parlor/README.md

 To Open:

-1. Navigate to the [language-selector respository](https://github.com/kate-skorija/pizza-parlor) or open your terminal
+1. Navigate to the [pizza-parlor respository](https://github.com/kate-skorija/pizza-parlor) or open your terminal

 2. Clone this project using the GitHub button or the command:
 `$ git clone https://github.com/kate-skorija/pizza-parlor.git`